1. Home

 Calendar views

-Choose the calendar view that is most appropriate for your needs.
-There are 10 calendar views which you can enable or disable in the calendar settings.
-You can set your preferred calendar view as the default.
+Teamup supports 12 calendar views which you can enable or disable in the calendar settings.
+Set your preferred calendar view as the default.

-• Teamup supports multiple calendar views, including multi-day, multi-week, year, agenda, list, scheduler, and timeline views as well as the usual day, week, and month views.
+• Teamup supports multiple unique calendar views as well as the usual day, week, and month views.

-• The default view set is the view applied when a calendar is loaded in a new browser session.
+• The default calendar view is used when a calendar is loaded in a new browser session.
 The default view can be overwritten by a link parameter or the user’s last selected view, which is remembered during the same browser session.

 • Adjust the time resolution and choose to show or hide weekends.